Anna Sewell Birthday Bicentenary – Writing to Celebrate Her Legacy!

 It has been 200 years since Anna Sewell was born in Great Yarmouth, on March 30th, 1820.
 One of the bestselling novel’s in literary history, Black Beauty was written to end cruelty to horses, going on to sell an estimated 50 million copies worldwide.
 Anna Sewell’s legacy of kindness resonates in current times – housebound for over six years while writing Black Beauty, she died months after it was published in 1877, showing fierce resilience in the face of vulnerability and illness, to finish it.

-To celebrate her life and work, Norfolk County Council are funding free creative writing workshops with writer Ruthie Collins and charity Feathers Futures, for women to write in her memory.
+To celebrate her life and work, Norfolk County Council are funding free creative writing workshops with writer Ruthie Collins.

-Due to the COVID19 pandemic, the workshops will be online, facilitated from Norfolk, with a face to face option in Great Yarmouth planned for when it’s safe to meet up again.
-These workshops are for all experience, from total beginners to women writers wanting to celebrate Anna Sewell for wellbeing, in a nurturing and fun environment.
-Selected writing will be recorded and available for sharing at community events as a lasting legacy of Anna Sewell’s life and work.
+There’s plenty of material to be enjoying to help.
+This celebration is for writers of all experience, from total beginners to women writers wanting to celebrate Anna Sewell for wellbeing, in a nurturing and fun environment.
+Writing will be recorded and available for sharing at community events as a lasting legacy of Anna Sewell’s life and work.